SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-gulshan.md

 2. Secondly, the file is cached and **database** of cache will be maintained in JSON format.
 3. **Use of exception raises for error handling** will be done in the following manner:
    1. If the **`download_file`** function is taking a long time and timeout occurs, an exception will be thrown using try and except statement.
-   2. The URLs given in the URL’s argument in `require` function are invalid, a URLError will be raised using urllib2 i.e. **urllib2.URLError**.
+   2. The URLs given in the URL's argument in `require` function are invalid, a URLError will be raised using urllib2 i.e. **urllib2.URLError**.
-   3. The client system doesn’t have enough space for the downloaded file to cache, an **OSError exception** derived from **EnvironmentError** will be raised.
+   3. The client system doesn't have enough space for the downloaded file to cache, an **OSError exception** derived from **EnvironmentError** will be raised.

 ### Testing and documentation